Legal Notices

 Regulatory Information

-The word “partner” used in relation to Brecher LLP refers to a member of the LLP.
-A list of LLP members is open for inspection at the firm’s registered office: 4th Floor, 64 North Row, London W1K 7DA.
+The word “partner” used in relation to Brecher LLP refers to a member of the LLP or to an employee of the LLP of equivalent standing and qualifications or experience.
+A list of members and non-members designated as partners is open to inspection at the firm’s registered office: 4th Floor, 64 North Row, London W1K 7DA.

 Reference to “Brecher” and “the firm” on this website means Brecher LLP.